 1. Face-to-face: Meet in person for 30 minutes to an hour with a trained writing tutor at the Lake Shore or Water Tower campus.
 These one-on-one sessions can cover every stage of the writing process, from brainstorming with a prompt to thesis statements and sentence structure.
 Bring ideas, drafts, and a variety of writing assignments.

-2. Online Synchronous: Like face-to-face sessions, online sessions happen in real time for 30 minutes to an hour.
-The difference is that writers can meet for online appointments from home, a distant campus, or any place with wifi access.
-At the time of the scheduled online appointment, writers sign in to WC Online and paste their writing to a chat feature.
+2. Online Consultation: Like Face-to-Face sessions, Online Consultations happen in real time for 30 minutes to an hour.
+The difference is that writers can meet for Online appointments from home, a distant campus, or any place with wifi access.
+At the time of the scheduled Consultation, writers sign in to WC Online and paste their writing to a chat feature.
 They can opt for video conferencing or only a typed interaction.

 3. Written Feedback: This asynchronous service is for nearly-completed or completed drafts.
 At least three hours before the session begins, writers upload Word documents and assignment rubrics to the appointment form.
 After reading the draft, tutors will write a summary letter and make comments in the margins of the paper, then send the draft back to the writer.
 Writers should schedule one hour for every 5 pages of writing.